NVIDIA/spark-rapids/docs/compatibility.md

 The nested types(array, map and struct) are not supported yet in current version.

 ### JSON Floating Point

+Parsing floating-point values has the same limitations as [casting from string to float](#String-to-Float).

 The GPU JSON reader does not support `NaN` and `Inf` values with full compatibility with Spark.